winesapOS/winesapOS/README.md

     sudo btrfs filesystem df /
     ```

-2. Snapper is used to take Btrfs snapshots/backups (1) every time Pacman installs, upgrades, or removes a package and (2) every month.
+2. Snapper is used to take Btrfs snapshots (1) every time Pacman installs, upgrades, or removes a package and (2) every month.
 Refer to the [Btrfs Backups](#btrfs-backups) section for more information on how to manage those snapshots.

 ### First-Time Setup Log Files